ovh/docs/pages/platform/databases/kafka_01_capabilities/guide.en-us.md

 You can use any of the Kafka-recommended clients to access your cluster.

-Please note that Kafka Connect and Kafka Mirrormaker 2 aren't available so far.
+Kafka Connect and Kafka Mirrormaker 2 are available at OVHcloud.

 ### Plans

-Three plans are available:
+Two plans are available:

 - *Business*
 - *Enterprise*